hoodunit/purescript-nix-bootstrap/README.md

 ### Modifying system dependencies

 Add or remove system dependencies in `buildInputs` of the file `default.nix`.
+The dependencies will be be available in build, development, and Docker environments.

+### Modifying Docker system dependencies

+Add or remove system dependencies in `contents` of the file `docker.nix`.
+These are extra dependencies defined for Docker images only.

 ### Updating all system dependencies